dart-lang/site-www/src/_guides/language/language-tour.md

     private to its library.
 For details, see [Libraries and visibility](#libraries-and-visibility).

--   *Identifiers* can start with a letter or \_, followed by any combination of those characters plus digits.
+-   *Identifiers* can start with a letter or underscore (\_), followed by any combination of those characters plus digits.

--   Sometimes it matters whether something is an *expression* or a *statement*, so we’ll be precise about those two words.
+-   Sometimes it matters whether something is an *expression* or a *statement*, so it helps to be precise about those two words.

 -   Dart tools can report two kinds of problems: warnings and errors.
     Warnings are just indications that your code might not work, but